The Hedge King

 I sweat and hang up the banners anyway...
 The luminosity of the silk calms me a lot.
 No matter how stupid the content of your painting, silk's colors bail you out.

 The other artists love them.
 Two strangers were there, from the new Baltic states; sisters?
 Big-eyed girls with bangs and miniskirts time-warped out of the 60s.
 One of them looked at the folder with my dream-tales in it for hours.
-She was fascinated... and so sexy... yet I felt awkward and hardly talked to her, though she tried.
-Longing but unable to let anyone in.
+She was fascinated... and so sexy... and friendly--she tried to draw me out, yet I so felt awkward and shy I could hardly talk to her.
+Longing but unable to let her in.

 So I came home sad and asked my dreams how I can let anyone past my wall of shyness.